Fidel Castro was the richest Communist that ever lived.

 Juan Reinaldo Sanchez in an interview to the BBC.

-While Cubans lived in poverty, and millions of Cubans even preferred to risk death in the open seas while trying to reach the US rather than staying one second longer in Cuba, Fidel Castro, who estimated net worth was almost on billion dollars, and his family enjoyed the kind of life and riches that only corrupt modern dictators and absolute monarchs in Europe once enjoyed, all in the name of Communism, and at the expense of the Cuban people.
+While Cubans lived in poverty, and millions of Cubans even preferred to risk death in the open seas while trying to reach the US rather than staying one second longer in Cuba, Fidel Castro and his famil, whose estimated net worth was almost on billion dollars, enjoyed the kind of life and riches that only corrupt modern dictators and absolute monarchs in Europe once enjoyed, all in the name of Communism, and at the expense of the Cuban people.